matrix-org/matrix.org/content/docs/matrix-concepts/rooms_and_events/_index.md

 Users on a server can send *events* into *rooms*.
 An event is a particular json object, describing what a user is trying to do (join a room, send a message, update a specific value…).
-An event will look like the following
+An event will look like the following:

 ```json
 {